Ondřej Čelůstka: Later career

 On 31 July 2020, Čelůstka joined Sparta Prague of the Czech First League on a free transfer after being released from Antalyaspor.

+On 6 July 2023, Čelůstka joined Bodrum of the TFF First League on a free transfer after being released from Sparta Prague.

+On 16 June 2025, Čelůstka announced on his social media end of his career due to health reasons.

 International career

-Čelůstka represented the Czech Republic at under 19 and under 20 level, before being capped 18 times for the under 21s.
+Čelůstka represented the various Czech Republic youth football teams that ranged from U19 until U21.
 His performances at the 2011 UEFA European Under-21 Football Championship saw him named in the Team of the Tournament.
-He made his debut for the Czech Republic full team on 15 November 2013 and scored after just three minutes in a 2–0 win against Canada.
+On 15 November 2013, he debuted for the senior team in a 2–0 victory against Canada, scored after just three minutes.